Observability Data Model

 - Numeric, categorical, or boolean values

-- Linked to a specific observation (optional)
+- For trace level scores only: Linked to a specific observation within a trace (optional)

 - Annotated with comments for additional context